Current Season Concerts

 Cutler’s Hall Sheffield

-Handel’s majestic Messiah needs no introduction and forms an essential art of the Christmas celebrations for many, with a sell out performance in the marvellous setting of Sheffield’s wonderful Cutler’s Hall last year.
-The choir is thrilled to have been invited back this year, and tickets will no doubt be very popular – the main hall looks marvellous at the best of times but is spectacular decorated for Christmas!
-Given the choir’s legendary mastery of the work, the stage is set of a spectacular concert!
+Don’t miss this return of Messiah to Cutler’s Hall following the sell out performance in this most magnificent of settings last year.
+The choir is thrilled to have been invited back this year, and tickets will no doubt be very popular – the main hall looks marvellous at the best of times but is spectacular decorated for Christmas.
+Given the choir’s legendary mastery of the work, the stage is set for a very special concert!

-Composed in 1741 with text from the Bible, Messiah was first performed in Dublin in 1742 and has been performed countless times the world over ever since.
+Composed in 1741 with text from the Bible, Messiah has been performed countless times the world over ever since, the Hallelujah Chorus featuring in countless films from ‘Bridget Jones’ Diary’ and ‘Shrek the Halls’ to ‘Scrooged’ and ‘The Duchess’.

 Make your Christmas celebrations complete by joining the choir, the National Festival Orchestra and a team of stunning soloists for this very special performance.
 There truly is nothing like hearing this magnificent choral work accompanied by a full orchestra, and Sheffield’s historic Cutler’s Hall, ‘where historic grandeur meets timeless elegance’ will make it an extra special experience!